 How to Prepare Beets for a Smoothie

 I also added cacao powder to mine.
 Cacao powder is raw chocolate powder that is the most nutritious form of chocolate.
-However, you can add cocoa powder – it’s definitely less expensive but because it is more processed, it is less nutritious.
+However, you can add unsweetened cocoa powder - it's definitely less expensive but because it is more processed, a bit less nutritious.

-Other additions to this smoothie include yogurt and milk – I used plant-based.
+Other additions to this smoothie include yogurt and milk - I used dairy-free.

 I also added coffee to enhance the chocolate flavor - only 1 tbsp so there isn't much caffeine.
 I added cinnamon to balance blood sugar and add a spicy flavor.
 And I added maple syrup to sweeten it a bit.
 I don't like things too sweet so be sure and taste-test my recipe and add more if you need it.

 Finally, to thicken it up and give it a milkshake quality, add some ice cubes, or freeze the milk into ice cubes beforehand.
 I like it both ways, thin and thick.
 Both textures are chocolate-y delicious.